nish-goel/nish-goel.github.io/_pages/markdown.md

 ## Fall 2024
 * ~~What Went Wrong with Capitalism~~
 * The Future Is History: How Totalitarianism Reclaimed Russia
+* The Tipping Point: How Little Things Can Make a Big Difference
 * The Hidden History of Burma: Race, Capitalism, and the Crisis of Democracy in the Twenty-first Century
 * ~~Why Nations Fail: The Origins of Power, Prosperity, and Poverty~~
 * The Vegetarian: a novel